 421. INTRODUCTION TO PHILOSOPHY.
 A course designed to acquaint the beginner with the vocabulary, methods and concerns of philosophy.
 Study is made of the living issues facing mankind and the efforts of philosophy to provide answers to these major human problems.
-This course will not apply on basic Bible requirements unless the student also completes courses 422 and 423.
+We encourage the serious-minded student who wishes to explore in depth the issues of philosophy to enroll concurrently for 431.
 Two credits; autumn.

 422. PHILOSOPHY OF RELIGION.
 A constructive study of religious feeling, thought and practice from a philosophical point of view.
 Attention is especially given to the fundamental reasoning underlying the Christian faith in general and the beliefs of Seventh-day Adventists in particular.
+We encourage the serious-minded student who wishes to explore in depth the issues of philosophy to enroll concurrently for 432.
 Prerequisite: 421.
 Two credits; winter.

 423. CONTEMPORARY PHILOSOPHY.
 A critical examination of the significant philosophical thinking of our time.
 The theories of naturalism, idealism, realism, pragmatism, logical empiricism, existentialism and other related movements will receive careful scrutiny.
 This comparative survey of twentieth-century systems is designed to assist the student in relating and communicating to the present civilization.
+We encourage the serious-minded student who wishes to explore in depth the issues of philosophy to enroll concurrently for 433.
 Prerequisite: 421.
 Two credits; spring.